-Being involved in healthcare is a demanding, but rewarding profession.
+Being involved in healthcare can be a demanding but rewarding profession.
 If you’re a caring and compassionate person, it may be the ideal way for you to turn that empathy into a job.
-If you’d like to help people, there are few ways to accomplish this by working in Acute Care.
+If you’d like to help people, there are few ways to accomplish this by working in acute care.

-In a hospital or other medical environment, Acute Care is the opposite of chronic care and refers to care where there is time pressure.
-Where chronic care deals with patients that have long-term illnesses, Acute Care instead involves patients who have suffered an injury such as a broken bone, have an urgent medical condition or are recovering from surgery.
+In a hospital or other medical environment, acute care refers to care where there is time pressure.
+This is where acute care differs from chronic care, as chronic care deals with patients who have long term illnesses.
+Acute care involves patients who have suffered an injury such as a broken bone, have an urgent medical condition or are recovering from surgery.

-Acute Care involves the full range of medical services, and as a worker in Acute Care you will likely be at the forefront of care in order to help a patient recover.
-Acute Care’s purpose is to improve health with rapid intervention and under time-sensitive conditions to prevent acute cases from becoming chronic ones.
+Acute care involves the full range of medical services.
+And as a worker in acute care you'll likely be at the forefront of care in order to help a patient recover.
+Acute care’s purpose is to improve a patient's health with rapid intervention and under time-sensitive conditions to prevent acute cases from becoming chronic ones.

-Because of the urgent nature of Acute Care, you’ll help a huge variety of patients.
-Whether it’s someone who has suffered their first heart attack or someone recovering following a stroke, a Nurse or Nursing Assistant in Acute Care will deal with a wide variety of people and situations.
+Because of the urgent nature of acute care, you’ll help a huge variety of patients.
+Whether it’s someone who has suffered a heart attack or someone recovering following a stroke, a Nurse or Nursing Assistant in acute care will deal with a wide variety of people and situations.
 As such, it’s a variable and challenging role that will keep you interested.

 Why work in Acute Care?